Vanilla-OS/apx/README.md

 sudo make install
 ```

-- Install the apx manpages:-
+- Install the apx manpages using `make`:-

 ``` bash
 sudo make install-manpages
 ```

-The prefix or installation destination can be changed using `PREFIX` and `DESTDIR` respectively:
+The prefix or installation destination can be changed using `PREFIX` and `DESTDIR`.

-To install apx into `~/.local` for example:
+To install apx into `~/.local` for example:-

 ``` bash
 make install PREFIX=$HOME/.local
 make install-manpages PREFIX=$HOME/.local
 ```

-or into a seperate root:
+Or into a separate root:-

 ``` bash
 make install DESTDIR=$HOME/altroot
 make install-manpages DESTDIR=$HOME/altroot